careyjames/dns-tool/README.md

 Below are sample outputs from **DNS Tool**, illustrating how it highlights issues versus a clean bill of health:

 * **Misconfigured Domain (example: `monstrico.com`):** The first screenshot shows a domain with multiple problems – DNS Tool flags missing SPF, a nonexistent DMARC record, outdated MX entries, etc., using ❌ and ⚠️ symbols for each issue.
+Note: In the misconfigured domain example, it shows a ✅ by the TXT Records found because it did find TXT records, below in the SPF section, it clarifies that the records are malformed.
   ![Example Output – issues detected](Screenshot-Output.png)
   ![Example Output – issues detected 2](Screenshot-Output2.png)

 * **Properly Configured Domain:** The next screenshot shows a domain that has all the recommended records in place.
 Notice the ✅ symbols indicating pass status for each check.
   ![Example Output – all good](Screenshot-Output3.png)

-In these outputs, you can see how DNS Tool provides clear indicators: for example, a ❌ “SPF: Missing” or ⚠️ “DMARC: p=none” warning stands out immediately.
+These outputs show how the DNS Tool provides clear indicators: for example, a ❌ “SPF: Missing” or ⚠️ “DMARC: p=none” warning stands out immediately.
 This makes it easy to identify what needs fixing to improve your domain’s security posture.

 ## Download and Installation